uhlerlab/image2reg/README.md

 ```
 python run.py --config config/preprocessing/full_image_pipeline_jump.yml
 ```
-As before please edit the config file to specify the location of the raw imaging data of the JUMP data set on your system.

 *A version of the output of the preprocessing pipeline for the JUMP data set is available in our data repository at ``data/experiments/jump/images/preprocessing/full_pipeline``.*